PAT457/Reality/README.md

 <<< In the year 3047, Earth has been Disbannded by many people.
 It is in Horrible Condition.
 Buildings have fallen, Climate controll has been devastated, Oxygen Levels are unstable, Sea levels have rosen.
 There are only a few people left on earth, and there are 3 main survial groups.
 The Apel, located in Central America, The Epel, Localated in central Europe, and the Rpel, located in southern Russia.
 There are 2 other dying groups, Aupel, in central Austalia, Where the sea has covered most of the land now.
 Also Spel, located in South africa.
 You will be automaticly assigned to a group, and your goal is to try surviving with these harsh conditions.
 Fortently, many technologys have been created.
 Such as a oxygen bubble distrubitor, and a LSD (Life saving Device).
 The life saving device will use any sort of metal and as much as it can to revive once you have died.
 And Oxygen Distrubuter is powered off greens (Lettuce, Vegis, plants) in your invetory.
 You dont want to keep the Distributer on al the time, nor keep it off all the time.
 The Group you will be assigned to will give you the most basic starting items you can, and will support you all hte way out.
 They will give you food for a very cheap price, as well as provide you  a very basic sleeping area for the first 2 days.
 You goal is to recreate Hummanity, and restore Life.
 (Note: I noticed that there are many typos in this, I'll fix them later.)

-Please repot any bugs and suggest some suggestions.
+Please report any bugs and suggest some suggestions.
 Thanks, -Zambonie.

 Instructions to download and run the game for those who don't know:
 1. Hit the "Download ZIP" button on the right.

 2. After that's done, open it up.
 It is recommended for you to unzip the file, but the game actually works fine while it's zipped.

 3. Open up Reality-Master, then go to src, and find "Reality.exe".
 It might be at the bottom.

 4. Double click on that and enjoy.
 If that doesn't work, go on to bin > Windows > Release > Reality.exe

 Note: This is as of now for Windows only, support for OSX will come soon.